 After finding the hay net was dragged from one spot to another on the 3rd day, dangerously close to where they pee, I decided to try tying the net to a post!
 I think this will be the preferred way.
 The first bale lasted 3 days.

-The 2nd bale still has about 75% left after 3 days!
+The 2nd bale still has a lot left after 3 days!
 Hopefully they have reached some peace with the fact that the hay is sticking around for awhile 😉